-1 2 3 In the event that a unit member or site administrator has concerns with the use of the collaboratively determined PCT at a site being unsuccessful or impracticable, the following progressive steps shall be used: 4 The individual voicing concerns shall be referred to the school site for resolution.
-5 6 2.
-A joint, collaborative review of the use of the PCT at a site will conducted by CNTA and the District within 10 school days.
-7 8 9 3.
-If either CNTA or District administration may request that facilitated collaborative problem-solving be implemented at the site with affected unit members and site administrator(s), within 10 school days of Step 2.
-10 11 12 13 14 15 4.
-If either CNTA or the District has concerns relative to the lack of the affected unit members' support of the current utilization of collaboratively determined PCT at their site, a secret ballot vote will be conducted by CNTA, in consultation with the site administrator(s) within 5 school days.
-If less than 75% of the affected unit members support the current utilization of PCT, the unit members and site administrator(s) will meet to redesign the use of this time within 10 school days.
+1 In the event that a unit member or site administrator has concerns with the use of the collaboratively 7 2 determined PCT at a site being unsuccessful or impracticable, the following progressive steps shall be 3 used: 4 1.
+The individual voicing concerns shall be referred to the school site for resolution.
+5 2.
+A joint, collaborative review of the use of the PCT at a site will conducted by CNTA and th е 6 District within 10 school days.
+7 3.
+If either CNTA or District administration may request that facilitated collaborative problem 8 solving be implemented at the site with affected unit members and site administrator(s), wit hin 9 10 school days of Step 2.
+10 4.
+If either CNTA or the District has concerns relative to the lack of the affected unit members 11 support of the current utilization of collaboratively determined PCT at their site, a secret bal 12 vote will be conducted by CNTA, in consultation with the site administrator(s) within 5 sch 13 days.
+If less than 75% of the affected unit members support the current utilization of PCT, the 14 unit members and site administrator(s) will meet to redesign the use of this time within 10 15 school days.
 Either CNTA or the District may request that these meetings be facilitated.
-16 17 For the purpose of program improvement, CNTA and the District will collaboratively design and implement a comprehensive ongoing evaluation process to be reported to Educational Services and 18 CNTA by May 15th of each year.
-19 20 This MOU, including the modification of the teacher workday (Article 10.2 (g) of the CBA), will sunset on June 30, 2020 unless it is extended by both parties.
-21 22 23 The existing Site Contract Waiver should be used to propose any further modifications to daily working conditions at a site.
+16 For the purpose of program improvement, CNTA and the District will collaboratively design and 17 implement a comprehensive ongoing evaluation process to be reported to Educational Services and 18 CNTA by May 15th of each year.
+19 This MOU, including the modification of the teacher workday (Article 10.2 (g) of the CBA), will 20 sunset on June 30, 2023 unless it is extended by both parties.
+21 The spiriting City Control Weigner health and the specific spiriting of the spiriting of th 21 The existing Site Contract Waiver should be used to propose any further modifications to daily 22 working conditions at a site.
+23

-1 Intent Language for the Professional Collaboration Time (PLC) 2 MEMORANDUM OF UNDERSTANDING 3 BETWEEN THE CORONA-NORCO UNIFIED SCHOOL DISTRICT 4 AND 5 CORONA-NORCO TEACHERS ASSOCIATION 6 This document is to clarify the commonly agreed upon intent of the language in the PLC MOU.
-The 7 language in the original MOU will be left as is.
-The District and the Association will use the language 8 and collect data with regards to any areas of concern to the process described in the language.
-9 Site administration and unit members will be expected to use problem-solving steps 1-4 already in the 10 MOU.
-The bargaining teams will jointly review the steps of problem solving at the meeting held to 11 review the contract at the beginning of the school year.
-12 All unit members are expected to work collaboratively.
-The intention is to have norms and roles in the 13 groups to maintain a professional atmosphere.
-14 Unit members will collaboratively identify curricular areas of need and develop teams which will 15 address these needs.
+1 2 Intent Language for the Professional Collaboration Time (PLC) MEMORANDUM OF UNDERSTANDING 3 BETWEEN THE CORONA-NORCO UNIFIED SCHOOL DISTRICT 4 AND 5 CORONA-NORCO TEACHERS ASSOCIATION 6 7 8 This document is to clarify the commonly agreed upon intent of the language in the PLC MOU.
+The language in the original MOU will be left as is.
+The District and the Association will use the language and collect data with regards to any areas of concern to the process described in the language.
+9 10 11 Site administration and unit members will be expected to use problem-solving steps 1-4 already in the MOU.
+The bargaining teams will jointly review the steps of problem solving at the meeting held to review the contract at the beginning of the school year.
+12 13 All unit members are expected to work collaboratively.
+The intention is to have norms and roles in the groups to maintain a professional atmosphere.
+14 15 16 17 Unit members will collaboratively identify curricular areas of need and develop teams which will address these needs.
 Ex.
-In a math department there may be an area that is not generalized to the whole 16 department like Pre-Calculus.
-In that case, only effected teachers would meet collaboratively to 17 address the area of concern.
-Unaffected members will still be expected to collaborate in an alternative 18 group.
-19 This MOU will sunset on June 30, 2021 unless it is extended by both parties.
-20
+In a math department there may be an area that is not generalized to the whole department like Pre-Calculus.
+In that case, only effected teachers would meet collaboratively to address the area of concern.
+Unaffected members will still be expected to collaborate in an alternative group.
+19 20 This MOU will sunset on June 30, 2023 unless it is extended by both parties.